-Transcript: Omega 3s, Prostate Cancer, and Atrial Fibrillation
+Transcript: Omega 3s, Prostate Cancer, & Atrial Fibrillation

 2013 was a bad year for fish oil.
 Claims were crushed that the long chain omega-3s in fish oil, EPA, and DHA would stop the progression of heart disease.
 And then, DHA was associated with increased risk of prostate cancer and monumentally failed to treat macular degeneration.
 This over-the-top rhetoric sounded a little suspicious, and indeed, the paper was retracted because the author sells some rival supplement that he failed to disclose.
 But, he does have a point.

 I covered the fish oil failure for heart disease.
 What about the increased cancer risk?
 Men with the highest circulating levels in their blood of the long chain omega-3 fat DHA were found to be at higher risk for prostate cancer.
 Though, a subsequent compilation of all such studies suggested EPA, the other major long chain omega-3 in fish and fish oil, may be more closely associated with increased cancer risk.
 Either way, these long chain omega-3s have been promoted for prevention of heart disease and cancer.